kyma-project/serverless/docs/user/07-70-function-specification.md

 ## Custom HTTP responses

+By default, a failing Function simply throws an error to tell the Event Service to reinject the event at a later point.
+Such an HTTP-based Function returns the HTTP status code `500`.
+If you manage to invoke a Function successfully, the system returns the default HTTP status code `200`.

+Apart from these two default codes, you can define custom responses.
+Learn how to do that in Node.js and Python:

 <div tabs name="custom-http-response" group="function-specification">
 <details>
 <summary label="Node.js">
 Node.js
 </summary>

-By default, a failing Function simply throws an error to tell the Event Service to reinject the event at a later point.
-Such an HTTP-based Function returns the HTTP status code `500`.
-On the contrary, if you manage to invoke a Function successfully, the system returns the default HTTP status code `200`.

-Apart from these two default codes, you can define custom responses in all Node.js runtimes using the **event.extensions.response** object.
+To define custom responses in all Node.js runtimes, use the **event.extensions.response** object.

 This object is created by the Express framework and can be customized.
 For more information, read [Node.js API documentation](https://nodejs.org/docs/latest-v12.x/api/http.html#http_class_http_serverresponse).